 NFTs allow the fans to own rare collectibles directly from their favorite musicians - from special, limited-edition music releases to concert tickets that provide undeniable proof that they attended a concert.
 The collectible has a deeper meaning for the fan when it comes directly from the artist instead of a distribution platform.
 The result is a stronger relationship between the artist and the fan.

 Tracking Rights and Royalties to take full Advantage of NFTs

 Luckily, Repertoir - the all-in-one digital workspace for music professionals - has a Royalties Manager to help track sales of blockchain music tokens and benefit from NFT music.
 Are you ready to sell your music and merchandise using NFTs?
-Click here for more information on Royalties Manager.
+Click here for more information our Royalty Accounting solution.